-As outlined in section 10.8.2 only negative results were obtained in in vitro assays with tellurium dioxide or the read-across substance tellurium and no in vivo or epidemiological data are available.
-Therefore, none of the criteria for classification for germ cell mutagenicity is fulfilled.
+As outlined in section 10.8.2 only negative results were obtained in in vitro assays with tellurium or the readacross substance tellurium dioxide and no in vivo or epidemiological data are available.
+Therefore, none of the criteria for classification for germ cell mutagenicity are fulfilled.

-Therefore no classification as a germ cell mutagen is proposed for tellurium dioxide.
+Therefore no classification as a germ cell mutagen is proposed for tellurium.